musyelevateher/startup-website2/README.md

 ## Overview
 This project is built using React.It provides a visually appealing,responsive layout, interactive for a web page.
 It includes sections such as:
 - A header with navigation.
-- A Herosection.js with large headings and background images.
+- A Herosection.js with headings.
-- A "Chat.js" section with descriptions.
+- A "Service.js" section with descriptions.
-- A "Researchers.js" section highlighting features.
-- A "Read.js" section with image and content.
-- A "joint.js" section with image and content.
-- A "Team.js" section with image and content.
+- A "Contact.js" incorporated with Map.
 - A "Footer.js" with additional links and information.

 ## Live-demo
-- Check out the live Demo of the project: [Live Demo] https://startup-website-r1tt.onrender.com
+- Check out the live Demo of the project: [Live Demo]
--  A live video using loom: link to loom https://www.loom.com/share/19f7d74d31f4445083894aca4c1e24c3?sid=6114b588-4c56-4cf3-93ab-f3ba2c83ce32
+-  A live video using loom: link to loom
 ## Technologies Used

--React
+-JSX
 -CSS
--JSX
 -Responsive Design

 ## Features